maxhenderson23/MODpy/README.md

 ...command to run the code from the MODpy folder is:
 python3 parse.py ~/path/to/folder/containing/MOD_files ~/output/folder/for/dat_files [optional] Number_of_events_limiter [optional]
 e.g. "python3 ~/Documents/MOD_files ~/Documents/MODpy_output 10000"
+Note if not specifying an output directory MODpy will attempt to write to ../MODpy_output.
+Please ensure this directory exists.

 ######Comments about the plotting mechanism - for Joe to fill in#######